HIV RISK BASICS

 Oral sex carries a low risk of HIV transmission as saliva provides a natural barrier against the virus.
 There is, however, a very low risk of transmission during oral sex if an open and bleeding sore comes into contact with semen containing a high load of HIV.
 You can’t get HIV from kissing someone, masturbating together or a hand job.

-Still got questions about risk?
+Still have questions about risk?
 Contact us.

 NOT SO RISKY?